Yashwanth-79/Medilyzer/README.md

 ## Introduction

 Medilyzer is a powerful tool designed to analyze generic medicines, leveraging advanced AI models and technologies.
-It enables users to input medical information through text, images, and voice, providing detailed insights into generic medicines' properties and usage.
+It enables users to input medical information through text and image, providing detailed insights into generic medicines' properties and usage.

 ## Features